-Passwords are a fact of modern life.
-They are especially important for internet banking to ensure we can correctly identify you during the login process.
+Passwords and PINs are a fact of modern life.
+Passwords, PINs and, other authenticators, such as a NetGuard card, are especially important for Internet Banking to ensure we can correctly identify you during the login process.

-- Don't use the same password you use anywhere else (e.g., your email account).
+- Don’t use the same password you use anywhere else (especially not the same password you use for your email account).

-- never telling anyone your password or NetGuard card details, including bank staff – they don’t need to know your password and should never ask for it.
+- Never tell anyone your password, PIN, or NetGuard card details, including bank staff – they don’t need to know your password and should never ask you for these details.

-- changing your password immediately if you think someone has seen you enter it.
+- Change your password or PIN if you think someone has seen you enter them.

 Forgotten your Internet Banking password?